 Why Is Deflation So Bad?

 The reasons deflation is problematic might not be obvious.
 After all, why would anyone complain about falling prices?
-It’s important to keep in mind that a general decline in prices over time can seriously weaken the economy.
+But it’s important to keep in mind that a general decline in prices over time can seriously weaken the economy.

 Ultimately, deflation can lead to bankruptcies, rising unemployment rates and declines in wages, business profits and investment earnings.
 With more unemployment and less discretionary income, folks struggle to stay afloat and pay their bills on time.
 Debt becomes an even bigger burden for borrowers and shoppers may hold off on buying what they want, assuming that prices will fall again at some point in the future.